Exposing Hidden Biases in Text-to-Image Models via Automated Prompt Search: Introduction

 \section{Introduction}

-Despite significant advances in text-to-image generation, diffusion models (DMs) \citep{ho2020denoising, rombach2022high} perpetuate and amplify social biases, such as gender, race/ethnicity, culture and age \citep{seshadri2024bias, bianchi2023easily}, that prove remarkably persistent across various models like Stable Diffusion \citep{luccioni2023stable}, DALL·E \citep{cho2023dall} and Midjourney. \citep{wang2024new} While the field has extensively documented stereotypical representations, particularly concerning occupations \textit{``an engineer mentally focusing on a complex design problem, with a serious expression and wearing glasses''} generates 100\% male faces, while \textit{``a doctor with compassionate eyes, worn yet determined, warm smile, and hands gently folded'' }yields 85\% female representations.
+Despite significant advances in text-to-image generation, diffusion models (DMs) \citep{ho2020denoising, rombach2022high} perpetuate social biases, such as gender, race/ethnicity, culture and age \citep{seshadri2024bias, bianchi2023easily}, that prove remarkably persistent across various models like Stable Diffusion (SD) \citep{luccioni2023stable}, DALL·E \citep{cho2023dall} and Midjourney \citep{wang2024new}.
+While the field has extensively documented stereotypical representations, more detailed prompts amplify the problem: For example, \textit{``an engineer mentally focusing on a complex design problem, with a serious expression and wearing glasses''} generates 100\% male faces, while \textit{``a doctor with compassionate eyes, worn yet determined, warm smile, and hands gently folded''} yields 85\% female, using SD 1.5.
 These patterns reveal how \textit{descriptive modifiers and contextual cues} encode biases throughout the prompt space - regions that current debiasing techniques, despite reporting success on curated datasets, leave entirely unexplored.

 Current bias evaluation \citep{luccioni2023stable,hamidieh2024identifying} and mitigation approaches \citep{shen2024finetuning, shi2025dissecting, parihar2024balancing} face a fundamental dilemma between coverage and interpretability.
 Manual or LLM-assisted prompt curation yields realistic test cases but explores only a limited fraction of the prompt space.
-On the other end, gradient-based prompt optimization discovers high-bias regions but produces unreadable text, \eg ``nurse kerala matplotlib tbody'' (see \cref{sec:qualitative}), unsuitable for practical auditing or understanding bias mechanisms.
-This coverage problem is particularly acute for debiased models, which may exhibit balanced performance on curated benchmarks while concealing residual biases triggered by subtle contextual cues.
+This coverage problem is particularly acute for debiased models, which may exhibit balanced performance on curated benchmarks while concealing residual biases triggered by contextual cues.
+On the other end, gradient-based prompt optimization discovers high-bias regions but produces unreadable text, \eg \textit{``nurse kerala matplotlib tbody''} (see \cref{sec:qualitative}), unsuitable for practical auditing or understanding bias mechanisms.